-Any non-residential development containing more than 25,000 square feet and less than 200,000 square feet of new or additional gross floor area.
-Minor 6 Any building or use containing 250 or more new or additional dwelling units or rooming units.
-Major 6 Any non-residential development containing 200,000 square feet or more of new or additional gross floor area.
-Major 8 Establishment or expansion of a reception or meeting hall containing 5,000 square feet of new or additional gross floor area.
-Major 4 Establishment or expansion of a shopping center containing 10,000 square feet of new or additional gross floor area.
-Major 4 The planning director, in consultation with the city engineer, may mandate a travel demand management plan that includes a report containing a traffic study prepared consistent with industry standards and certified by a licensed engineer for the establishment of any use, new building, or building expansion not specified in this chapter when it is determined by the planning director that the proposal presents unique transportation challenges due to the nature of the use or location.
-Discretionary As determined by the planning director
+Any non-residential development containing Minor 6 more than 25,000 square feet and less than 200,000 square feet of new or additional gross floor area.
+Any building or use containing 250 or more new Major 6 or additional dwelling units or rooming units.
+Any non-residential development containing Major 8 200,000 square feet or more of new or additional gross floor area.
+Establishment or expansion of a reception or Major 4 meeting hall containing 5,000 square feet of new or additional gross floor area.
+Establishment or expansion of a shopping center Major 4 containing 10,000 square feet of new or additional gross floor area.
+The planning director, in consultation with the Discretionary As determined by the city engineer, may mandate a travel demand planning director management plan that includes a report containing a traffic study prepared consistent with industry standards and certified by a licensed engineer for the establishment of any use, new building, or building expansion not specified in this chapter when it is determined by the planning director that the proposal presents unique transportation challenges due to the nature of the use or location.